 There’s no contract, and you have to pay the full, unsubsidized price for each smartphone you buy on the plan.
 You’ll pay for each device in installments (typically $20 to $30 a month per phone), or you can bring your own phone instead of buying a new one.

-T-Mobile One Plus, a premium upgrade, starts at $5 a month and includes unlimited GoGo in-flight Wi-Fi, voicemail to text, and caller ID.
-An international option, the One Plus International plan, includes unlimited LTE hotspots, calls to landlines in 70 countries, and all of the One Plus plan’s benefits.
+T-Mobile One Plus, a premium upgrade, starts at an additional $15 a month and includes unlimited GoGo in-flight Wi-Fi, voicemail to text, and caller ID.
+T-Mobile One Plus customers get unlimited data at twice the speed of the basic T-Mobile One plan (up to 256 kbps) and unlimited text and calling at $0.25 per minute in 210 countries.

 Disclaimer: If you live in a rural area, T-Mobile may not work for you.
 Coverage is still spotty in rural America, though it excels in cities.